PerNilsson360/jstr/README.md

 has been extensivly used as an embedded language in other languages.
 The following are some examples.

-- XSLT [3], XPath is used when doing transformation of XML to XML.
+- XSLT [3], XPath is used when doing transformation of XML.
 - YANG [4], XPath is used as a constraint language (semantic validation).
 - Netconf [5], XPath is used as a query language for data.
 - Schematron [6], XPath is used for semantic validation.